MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/database-sizing-and-performance.md

 ### Configuration Data

 The Orchestrator infrastructure contains configuration data.
-This data is not a concern in the context of database growth because the storage requirements for this type of data are small.
+This data isn't a concern in the context of database growth because the storage requirements for this type of data are small.

 ### Log Data